jocoro19/filter-lists/README.md

       - [Brave iOS](https://brave.com/ios/) is free and has a decent built-in adblocker
     - Android:
       - uBlock Origin is avaliable for Firefox on Android
-2. Import the filter list into your adblocker of choice
+2. Import the filter list into your adblocker of choice (instructions vary between extensions)

 ## Userstyles